ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

   E000 to 10FFFF.
 JSON values of type string are sequences of Unicode scalar values.

 Singular Path:
-: A JSONPath expression built from segments which each produce at most one node.
+: A JSONPath expression built from segments which each, regardless of the input value, produces at most one node.

 Selector:
 : A single item within a segment that takes the input value and produces a nodelist